jeanjoelkapula/wave-challenge/README.md

 * **Payroll Report**: this endpoint returns a payroll report based on all of the data across all of the uploaded time reports, for all time.
 The report is sorted first by employee id and then by pay period start.

     For each month of a reported year, the pay amount for each employee is reported over two periods (1 to 15 and 16 to month end).

+# Assumptions
+It has been assumed that employees and job groups would be already created in the database.
+Therefore, records in those table would need to be created beforehand.

+You will need to run the insert_records function provided in the util file of the payroll app in your python shell to create records to get you started.
+Those records are created based on the information provided in the challenge and the sample csv file.

 # Tech Stack
 * Python (Django / Django Rest Framework)